What is supervision?

 What do I offer?

-I am currently training to become a fully qualified supervisor so I am able to offer low-cost clinical or coaching supervision to Gestalt or integrative counsellors and psychotherapists and to life and executive coaches.
-The cost is £30 per session and the contract we draft is till the end of 2020.
-Please also be aware that I will ask for permission to record some of our sessions.
-That doesn’t affect confidentiality issues of your clients and all discussions are kept in the strictest confidence and cases are anonymised.
+I am on my way to become a fully qualified supervisor so I am offer clinical or coaching supervision to Gestalt or integrative counsellors and psychotherapists and to life and executive coaches who work with adults.
+The cost is £90 for one 50-minute hour of clinical supervision and £120 for one 50-minute hour of coaching supervision.
+Please also be aware that I might ask for permission to record some of our sessions.

 Anything else I should know?